Rchou97/prediction-model-R/README.md

 # Prediction model with R
-For a school assignment, create, predict, and assess a model in R. We have used WHO data and did analysis on that.
+For a school assignment, create, predict, and assess a model in R. We have used data from the World Health Organisation (WHO) and did analysis on that.
 Data could be used from anywhere.
 For example, use Google dataset search, Kaggle datasets, a dataset from an R package, or something that has been collected ourselves.

 ## Requirements